Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## Navigation Functions – Growth with LAG/LEAD
 ### Explanation:
 .
-This query analyzes sales per region and compares each region’s sales with its previous and next regions.
+This query below shows how to analyzes sales per region and compares each region’s sales with its previous and next regions.
 It joins transactions with customers, groups by c.region, and counts total transactions (total_sales).

 It uses: